-#1 Prepare Your Appetite (with Food!)
+#1: Prepare Your Appetite (with Food!)

-#3: Set Intentions
+#2: Set Intentions

 Holidays are filled with foods that are often richer and more indulgent.
-This can be overwhelming, especially if you have a history of disordered eating and are currently working towards building a positive relationship with food.
+This can be overwhelming, especially if you have a history of disordered eating and are currently working towards building a supportive relationship with food.
 If you’re anxious, then spend time prior to the meal to jot down specific intentions.
 For example, “I will choose the dessert that appeals to me most, then I will sit down and eat it mindfully.”
-Remember: choosing healthier alternatives may leave you with a false sense of fullness.
+Remember: choosing healthier alternatives may leave you feeling unsatisfied or with a false sense of fullness.
 Physical fullness is not the same as true satisfaction.